jenpennen/git-basics/README.md

 # Git Basics

 Welcome.
 This is a _highly seriously_ and _very professional_ project where I learn the arcane rituals of Git, one typo at a time.
-If you're here looking for groundbreaking code, you might want to turn around - because this is where I break stuff ... and then commit it. lol
+If you're here looking for groundbreaking code, you might want to turn around - because this is where I just write about Git ... and then commit it. :)

 ## What's This All About?